BlakeMScurr/e2e-zk-ecdsa/pm/initial-survey.md

 Note, airdrop usually offer granular rewards, giving more tokens to earlier users, etc. Unfortunately, high granularity would reduce the anonymity set.
 The easiest implementation would be if every address recieved the same amount, however you could probably mitigate the loss of privacy while allowing different rewards by letting people claim the airdrop for multiple addresses at a time, and offering multiple rewards per address, though this would introduce additional complexity in the circuit.

 Uses [nullifiers 🪶](#nullifiers)

-### Relays

-One persistent difficulty in using Ethereum privately is not having enough money for gas fees for a new privately generated address.
-We can build a relay on top of a [mixer](#mixers) by wrapping the mixer's withdraw method with a method to pay the relayer.
-That way, a user wouldn't send a transaction to the blockchain to call a function, they would generate a proof that they can withdraw funds from the mixer, and that they are willing to pay the relayer a certain amount of Eth to call a given contract with given parameters.
-Note, this has issues around TODO(complete)

 ### Private NFTs